Legion2/ritam/README.md

-# Reconciliation based IoT Application Management (RITAM)
+# Reconciliation-based IoT Application Management (RITAM)
 This project is part of the master's thesis "Concept and Implementation of a TOSCA Orchestration Engine for Edge and IoT Infrastructures".
 This repository contains the prototype of RITAM.